Virgin Atlantic starts COVID-19 tests on crews as hopes rise for UK airport testing

 Stephen Barclay, Britain’s deputy finance minister, suggested on Saturday that an announcement from transport minister Grant Shapps and health minister Matt Hancock on airport testing could come “in the coming days”.

+But Prime Minister Boris Johnson’s spokesman did not confirm this timeline when asked on Monday.

+“Work is ongoing with clinicians and health experts on the practicalities on using testing to reduce the self isolation period for international arrivals and we remain in regular contact with the sector,” the spokesman told reporters.

-International travel remains very low compared with levels before the pandemic.
+Travel remains at very low levels compared with before the pandemic.
 In August, Britain’s busiest airport, Heathrow, saw fewer than a fifth of the number of passengers it usually does.

 Barclay told the discussion at the Conservative Party’s annual conference that the government had been looking at airport testing in Germany, where a negative test allows travellers to be released early from quarantine restrictions.